Funeral prices by state: where funerals cost the most in Australia

 New South Wales

-NSW has the widest price spread of any state, largely because it contains both the cheapest independent providers and the most expensive corporate-branded outlets.
+NSW has the widest price spread of any state, largely because it contains both the cheapest independent providers and some of the most expensive larger multi-branch brands.

 Cemetery fees (selected):

 Regulation: NSW is the only state with a mandatory Funeral Information Standard requiring online pricing disclosure.
-A 2022 IPART review found 35% of providers were not complying.
+A 2021 IPART review found around a third of providers were not publishing required information at the time of the draft report.

 Victoria